Mikhail Gorbachev, who steered Soviet breakup, dead at 91 – KION546

 Russians blamed him for the 1991 implosion of the Soviet Union — a once-fearsome superpower whose territory fractured into 15 separate nations.
 His former allies deserted him and made him a scapegoat for the country’s troubles.

-In 1997, he resorted to making a TV ad for Pizza Hut to earn money for his charitable foundation.

-“In the ad, he should take a pizza, divide it into 15 slices like he divided up our country, and then show how to put it back together again,” quipped Anatoly Lukyanov, a one-time Gorbachev supporter.

 Gorbachev never set out to dismantle the Soviet system.
-What he wanted to do was improve it.
+He wanted to improve it.

 In his memoirs, he said he had long been frustrated that in a country with immense natural resources, tens of millions were living in poverty.